 What is Storage Mode on Golf Cart Battery Charger?

-The battery of the Lester Electrical golf car produces a feature of storage mode.
-(Except 48 V Club Car Chargers — the one and only automatic charger which is shut off automatically after full charge).
+The Lester Electrical golf car’s battery produces a storage mode feature.
+(Except 48 V Club Car Chargers — the only automatic charger shut off automatically after full charge).

-Plugin your charger to your cart and it will fully charge the batteries.
+Plugin your charger into your cart, and it will fully charge the batteries.
 After fully charged, the charger goes into its “storage mode” feature if it is still connected to the golf cart and the plug.
-Your battery will charge at the storage mode in one more situation as if the battery voltage drops under a certain level and 10-12 days have passed away.
-If the battery can face these two situations, the charger will do a further charge to produce volts 100% full charge again.
-So, unlike a trickle charger that charges non-stop, the Lester charger charges if the batteries need a charge.
-It is never charged non-stop like a trickle charger.
+Your battery will charge at the storage mode in one more situation if the battery voltage drops under a certain level and 10-12 days have passed away.
+If the battery can face these two situations, the charger will do a further charge to produce a 100% full charge.
+So, unlike a trickle charger that charges non-stop, the Lester charger charges if the batteries need a charge, and it is never charged non-stop like a trickle charger.

 All Lester automatic battery chargers, how these work (except 48V Club Car Charger).
-You can go away plugged into the charger for a long time like a month.
-Your battery will not down.
-Because the battery will get charges if it needed.
-So it is recommended that if your charger with a feature of storage mode than you can follow the above guide
+You can go away plugged into the charger for a long time, like a month.
+Your battery will not go down.
+Because the battery will get charged if needed.
+So it is recommended that if your charger has a feature storage mode, you follow the above guide.

 Golf carts are a fundamental part of a golf game.
-The battery is one of the most important components of the golf cart.
+The battery is one of the essential components of the golf cart.
 A standard battery will last you for over ten years if you follow all of the tips for proper care,

-Maintenance is one of the keys to avail of the best outcome from the battery.
-Make sure that you buy a branded battery that will last for a long time and let you enjoy the golf games to the fullest.
+Maintenance is one of the keys to the best outcome for the battery.
+Make sure you buy a branded battery that will last a long time and let you enjoy the golf games to the fullest.

 Let’s watch a video review on how to test your golf cart battery-